cs107e/cs107e.github.io/collaboration.md

 **Sharing generic advice and techniques for coding or debugging**

 For example: "I test each function right after I finish writing it.
-When my programs crashes, I first look at the stack trace in the debugger.
+When my program crashes, I first look at the stack trace in the debugger.
 I used custom sanity check to test these kinds of inputs.
 Valgrind callgrind is great for finding performance bottlenecks."